sainimu78/NiflectSamplePropertyEditor/Doc/English/README.md

-# Niflect Sample: Property Editor Framework Based on Dynamic Reflection
+# Niflect Sample: Property Editor Framework with Dynamic Binding of Type Instances

 **NiflectSamplePropertyEditor** is a practical demonstration of **dynamic reflection in C++**, showcasing how to **automatically bind** data types to UI editing controls.
 This enables: